Eight-legged essay: Qing dynasty

 There was widespread dissatisfaction with the eight-legged essay during the Qing dynasty.
-In the beginning of the Kangxi reign, the state under the rule of the Four Regents issued an order revoking the need to use baguwen in all civil service exams, although the order was later repealed.
+In the beginning of the Kangxi reign, the state under the rule of the Four Regents issued an order revoking the need to use the format in all civil service exams, although the order was later repealed.
 The Qianlong Emperor said that he could not comprehend the eight-legged essays written by many exam-takers.
-The eight-legged essay was abolished in 1905 by the Guangxu Emperor.
-In total, the eight-legged essay was included in China's civil service examination for the past several hundred years and thus assumed a historically important role.
+The eight-legged essay was permanently abolished in 1905 by the Guangxu Emperor.

 Structure and content

 Structurally and stylistically, the eight-legged essay was restrictive and rigid.
-There are rules governing different sections of the essay, including restrictions on the number of sentences in total, the number of words in total, the format and structure of the essay, and rhyming techniques.
-The requirement of length went from 550 words to 700 at one point.
+Rules governed different components of the essay, including restrictions on the number of sentences in total, the number of words in total, the format and structure of the essay, and rhyming techniques.

 In terms of the content, the exam-takers were required to compose their essays under a pre-assigned title and rhyming word, around which they needed to rhyme their essays or poems.
-Writers were also advised to circumvent the use of offensive vocabulary and clues that can point to their identity or social status.
+Writers were also advised to avoid the use of offensive vocabulary and clues that could indicate their own identity or social status.

 The components of the essay were usually in a consistent format, although there were variations; in particular: